sydneyrk/ch3-git-basics/README.md

 of the [Introduction to Programming for Information and Data Science](https://infx511.github.io/) course book.

 Solutions can be found in the `solution` branch.

+starships were made to fly
+hands up and touch the sky
+can't stop cause we're so high let's do this one more time